-COULD AIGA 2.
-FIACEIREIL AINA ASSESSINEIL

-Priority Action Proposed by Management / Management Detailed Finding/Rationale - Issue 1

-2 The immigration status NRPF Connect, which service users' immigrabetween the Home Offic We recognise that the ir been recorded on AIS transferred to the IASS.
-This issue has been processes have been immigration checks of departments or teams the transfer process.
-The Immigration status of each customer is held on NRPF Connect, which is a secure database, where service users' immigration information are shared between the Home Office and the service.
+Control Control Area 2 : Placement and Assessment Priority Action Proposed by Management Detailed Finding/Rationale - Issue 1 8 The Immigration status of each customer is held on NRPF Connect, which is a secure database, where service users' immigration information are shared between the Home Office and the service.
 We recognise that the immigration checks should have been recorded on AIS shortly after the case was transferred to the IASS.
-This issue has been reviewed and going forward processes have been put in place to ensure that immigration checks of cases transferred from other departments or teams will be recorded on AIS during the transfer process.
+This issue has been reviewed and going forward, processes have been put in place to ensure that immigration checks of cases transferred from other departments or teams will be recorded on AIS during the transfer process.
+Thinking long term, we are recruiting imminently an additional worker to lead the NRPF Emergency Response Team, whose responsibility will be to ensure that evidence of the immigration checks is held on AIS.
 The Immigration and Asylum Support Service Guidance details that, 'An Immigration Assessment must be carried out to establish the immigration status of the individual concerned in order to establish whether the person/family falls into one of the categories excluded by schedule 3 of Immigration and Asylum Act 2002.'
 Examination of the documentation held for a sample of 14 clients identified one instance where evidence of an immigration check was not held.
 It was explained by the Senior Social Worker that this was because the file had been recently transferred from a different team and that no other records were transferred or kept on AIS.
 The team had only been tracking the 6 month review and supporting documents obtained after the transfer.
-Where evidence of immigration checks are not held, there is a risk that this has not been and that the correct immigration status of the individual is

-Resp Responsible officer Deadline not known.

-IASS IASS Team Manager Up to date
+Where evidence of immigration checks are not held, there is a risk that this has not been undertaken and that the correct immigration status of the individual is not known.
+Res Responsible officer Deadline IAS IASS Team Manager Up to date